Static versus Dynamic QR Codes: Everything You Need to Know

 Limitations of Static QR Codes

 Static QR codes are often used because they are free to generate.
-But, their inability to change can end up costing significantly more than the cost of creating and maintaining dynamic QR codes.
+However, their inability to change can end up costing significantly more than the cost of creating and maintaining dynamic QR codes.
 A few examples of how the limitations of static QR codes can cause issues for a business include:

 - Business cards: Though a static QR code on a business card will reliably provide the same contact information, it becomes a problem if the business address or contact information changes.
 Any change to the business’ contact information requires a complete reprinting of all business cards and any business cards already handed out become unusable.

 - Product packaging: While it's convenient to use static QR codes on product packaging to provide additional information like a user manual or product details, any changes or updates to these materials would require a new QR code.
-This can lead to some customers receiving outdated information.
+This can lead to customers receiving outdated information.

 What Makes a QR Code Dynamic?